powsybl/powsybl-open-loadflow/docs/security/parameters.md

 Java ServiceLoader (e.g. using Google's AutoService):
 - the `getName()` method should provide the plugin name - which can then be used instead of `Default`.
 - The `run(...)` method will be called by the security analysis engine for each contingency and should provide the logic.
-This method and has access to:
+This method has access to:
   - the network
   - the contingency, including among others information about disconnected network elements, and how much active power has been lost.
   - the security analysis parameters